Hampden–Sydney vs. Randolph–Macon rivalry

-The Hampden–Sydney vs. Randolph–Macon rivalry is a sports rivalry between the Hampden–Sydney College Tigers and the Randolph–Macon College Yellow Jackets.
+The Randolph-Macon vs. Hampden–Sydney rivalry is a sports rivalry between the Hampden–Sydney College Tigers and the Randolph–Macon College Yellow Jackets.
 The college football rivalry between the NCAA Division III schools, often known simply as "The Game", dates to 1893 and has been called the oldest small-school rivalry in the Southern United States.
 The rivalry now crosses all sports, with the men's basketball series in particular gaining national attention.